BestTimesToVisit.com Logo

 attraction

-Embark on the final leg of the Inca Trail before dawn to witness the sun's first rays illuminate Machu Picchu from the Sun Gate.
-This iconic moment, often shrouded in mist, offers a profound sense of accomplishment and a breathtaking introduction to the lost city.
+Embark on the final leg of the Inca Trail before dawn to witness the sun's first rays illuminate Machu Picchu from the iconic Sun Gate.
+This moment, often shrouded in mist, offers a profound connection to the ancient Incas' reverence for the sun.

 Best time: April-October